 Overview

-Scott Pritchard is a partner in the firm’s Litigation group.
-His practice focuses on complex business and commercial disputes, representing clients in a variety of fields including real estate, financial services, food and agribusiness, healthcare, and trust and estate matters.
-He has represented both plaintiffs and defendants in all phases of litigation, including trials and appeals in state and federal courts.
+Scott Pritchard is dedicated to serving clients in complex business and commercial disputes across various industries, including real estate, financial services, insurance, food and agribusiness, and healthcare.
+He has represented both plaintiffs and defendants in all phases of legal proceedings, including private arbitrations, trials, and appeals in state and federal courts.

 Experience